15 best beaches near Bristol under 90 minutes away

 Clevedon Beach, North Somerset

 A short stroll away from the beach, past ornamental gardens and a Victorian bandstand there’s a big marine lake where you can swim, sail, canoe and even Zorb!
-For families with little ones, look out for the fun miniature train (£1.50) that does a circuit around Salthouse Fields (where you’ll often find a big bouncy castle too), or for a bit more exploring, there are some lovely coastal walks, including Poets Walk (around 2km) which you can pick up at the end of the marine lake for soul-warming sea views.
+There are some lovely coastal walks, including Poets Walk (around 2km) which you can pick up at the end of the Clevedon Marine Lake for soul-warming sea views.

 Cafes, restaurants and ice cream spots line the scooter-friendly seafront from the marine lake to the pier, so you’re sorted if you get peckish or need the toilet.
 We love Salthouse Bar & Restaurant for its al fresco dining area with views out to the channel, kids’ play area and nearby parking.